ocaml/dune/doc/explanation/preprocessing.rst

 of compilation.
 Also, when several preprocessors use ``ppxlib``, they can be combined in preprocessing program that traverses the AST only once.

-However, some specific code generators or preprocessors require feedback from the compilation phase.
-This is the case for PPX rewriters using the OCaml typer, for instance.
+However, some specific code generators or preprocessors require to have direct access to the compilation artefacts of their dependencies.
 As a result, they need to be used with the classic pipeline, even if it is slower.
+Note that a PPX is able to know if it was called as part of ``ocamldep -ppx`` or ``ocamlopt -ppx``, so it can act differently in each phase.

 Dune chooses the pipeline to use depending depending on the :doc:`../reference/preprocessing-spec` used.
 It will use the fast pipeline,